jlanssie/nginx-reverse-proxy/README.md

 ### 3. Server name

 Set the server name of your app equal to your domain names.
-And include both the domain name with and without www.
+And include both the domain name with and without www

 ### 4. SSL & Logs